PranjalSahu/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Ph.D candidate in Compputer Science at Stony Brook University working under Dr. Hong Qin.
+I am a Ph.D candidate in Compputer Science at Stony Brook University working under <a href="http://www3.cs.stonybrook.edu/~qin/">Dr. Hong Qin</a>.
 In my thesis, I have focussed using synthetic data for improving the deep learning model's performance in Medical Imaging tasks.